Fortepiano Graf, 1836

 You are welcome to use/reprint our texts and photos with credit and/or a link back to Paul McNulty fortepianos.

-When in 1822 Graf copied Broadwood in doubling his soundboard thickness, he left the classic Viennese sound world behind and became more romantic in timbre.
+In 1822, Graf copied Broadwood by doubling his soundboard thickness.
+This represented a departure from the Viennese Classical sound world, with a truly Romantic timbre.
 The hammers were enlarged in proportion, but the pedals stayed the same: moderator, double moderator, sustaining and una corda.
-This soundboard pattern continued unchanged from 1822 to 1840, proving the builder’s satisfaction with this design, a feeling shared by many composers.
-This opinion was supported by Chopin, who wrote back home from Vienna that for his concert he preferred to use a Graf, as most musicians considered him to be the best maker in Vienna.
-Similarly, Robert and Clara Schumann, Liszt and Mendelssohn held Graf pianos in the highest esteem.
+The soundboard pattern did not change between 1822 – 1840, proving the builder’s satisfaction with this design.
+Many composers felt the same: Chopin wrote home from Vienna that he preferred to use a Graf for his concerts, as most musicians considered him to be the best maker in Vienna.